![]() |

 The most expensive and fanciest cars of his day were adorned with one of his mascots and even today his mascots grace the hoods of some of the greatest cars of the early 20th century at car shows, in private collections, and in automobile museums.
 He also designed bases to hold the mascots, and special wiring and lighting inside the base that could be adjusted using colored filters, so that the mascot would glow in any of several colors while the car was being driven.
 Mascot owners could also get a device that would cause the light to shine brighter as the car went faster!

-The first of the Rene Lalique Car Mascots was the Cinq Chevaux (5 Horses), which was designed for Citroen for his 5CV car model in 1925 (see the Car Mascot News and Blog link in the Resource section below for more details on the Cinq Chevaux).
+One of the first of the René Lalique Car Mascots was the Cinq Chevaux (5 Horses), which was designed for Citroen for his 5CV car model in 1925 (see the Car Mascot News and Blog link in the Resource section below for more details on the Cinq Chevaux).

-In the ensuing 6 years 28 more Lalique Car Mascots would be produced, including one non-commercial Rene Lalique Car Mascot named Levrier that was made for the the Prince of Wales.
+From 1925 through the ensuing 6 years, 28 more Lalique Car Mascots would be produced, including one non-commercial René Lalique Car Mascot named Levrier that was made for the Prince of Wales.

 The most rare and attractive of Lalique's Mascots command a great amount of attention when they appear for sale at auction.
 The Vitesse Mascot shown here appeared in a regional auction house in the UK in 2009.
 It attracted worldwide bidding interest with several phone bidders competing with left bids and bidding in the auction room from collectors and dealers.
 It sold for approximately $29,000.